jzanetti/shiny_aws/doc/source/Customized_AMI.rst

-Base AMI
+Customized AMI
 =============

-We can create a base AMI to include all the necessary dependancies.
+We can create a customized AMI to include all the necessary dependancies.
 Two simple scripts ``etc/scripts/create_base.py`` and ``etc/scripts/create_ami.py`` are provided to create the base image.

 .. note::

     We always can run **SHINY_AWS** using the AWS base Linux image.
-In this case we need to install dependancies from ``cloud-init.sh`` at the application level, which may result in a slow initiation of an EC2 instance.
+In this case we need to (re)install dependancies from ``cloud-init.sh`` every time when we bring up an instance.

 Configuration
 ***********
 There are two configurations (for ``create_base.py``) which we may need to adapt:

 - ``cloud-init.sh``: here we need to define the dependancies to be installed, and server authentication if needed
 - ``spot_spec.json``: the instance configuration (e.g., the instance type etc.)